 Prague at dusk

-It is in such times that I remember an especially sad song, Arabic sounds
+It is at such times that I remember an especially sad song, interlaced with wailing.

 Wall after wall, turret after turret, I re-visit her.
 It is there, in that city, which is not Muslim, nor Jewish, or Christian, not entirely modern, nor decidedly antique that I met her.